cyberjunky/3commas-cyber-bots/README.md

 -   Create a new API key with Bot Read and Bot Write permissions, enther these key in config.py
 -   Setup a DCA Bot (details will follow)

+NOTE: Needed for the bot(s) to work, duh they are 3Commas bot helpers.

 ## LunarCrush account Setup
 Support the Project
 -   Create a [LunarCrush account](https://lunarcrush.com)
 -   Create a new API key and enther these key in config.py as well.

+NOTE: Needed for the bot(s) to work, to download the GalaxyScore and/or AltRank information.

 ## Bot Setup